-Should you wish to file an Ethics complaint against a REALTOR® member, please be sure to check out our directory to verify that the individual is a member here.
+Should you wish to file an Ethics violation against a REALTOR® member, please be sure to check out our directory to verify that the individual is a member here.
 If the individual is not a member with us, they may possibly be a member of one of the other 4 Boards in Rhode Island.
-Complaints must be registered with the appropriate Board of membership.
+Violations would be filed with the appropriate Board the individual holds membership in.

-For assistance with filing a complaint against a member, please contact our Executive Officer Donna Andrews at (401) 274-8383 or firstname.lastname@example.org for further direction.
+For information on how to file an ethics violation against a member, please contact our Executive Officer Suzanne Silva (401) 274-8383 or email@example.com for further direction.

 Members are required to complete a course on the REALTOR® Code of Ethics as a requirement of membership.
 Want to complete an online course?
 We offer 2 options below if you click on either the CE Shop logo or the Center for REALTOR® Development logo.

 Additional resources on the Code of Ethics provided by the National Association of REALTORS®.

 All REALTOR® members are required to complete a course on the Code of Ethics of the National Association of REALTORS®.
-Effective 1/1/17, the new cycle begins (we are changing from a quadrennial requirement to a biennial requirement).
-That new cycle means members will have to complete this required course between 1/1/17--12/31/18.
+Effective 1/1/19, the new biennial cycle begins.
+That new cycle means members will have to complete this required course between 1/1/19--12/31/20.
 Members are then required to submit their certificate to the Board office for our review.
 NEW members are required to complete the course even sooner - within the first 180 days of their membership.